Competition, Persuasion, and Search: Constructing Equilibrium Sets

-\autoref{lemma:stationary-implement} has two important implications.
-First, each payoff profile $y\in E$ for any set $E\subseteq\mathcal{F}(n,k)$ is associated with a tuple $(\alpha, \beta, \psi)$ that satisfies Points $(a)$ and $(c)$ of \autoref{def:self-generation}.
-Hence, to show that $E\subseteq \mathcal{E}(n,k)$, we need only show that the tuple $(\alpha, \beta, \psi)$ also satisfies Points $(b)$ and $(d)$ of \autoref{def:self-generation}.
-We will use this approach to characterize (subsets of) $\mathcal{E}(n,k)$.
+\autoref{lemma:stationary-implement} has three important implications.
+First, for any subset $E\subseteq\mathcal{F}(n,k)$, each payoff profile $y\in E$ is associated with a tuple $(\alpha, \beta, \psi)$ that satisfies Points $(a)$ and $(c)$ of \autoref{def:self-generation}.
+Hence, to show that $E\subseteq \mathcal{S}(n,k)$, we need only show that the tuple $(\alpha, \beta, \psi)$ also satisfies Points $(b)$ of \autoref{def:self-generation} and that $Im_\psi\subseteq E$.
+We will use this approach to characterize (subsets of) $\mathcal{S}(n,k)$.
 Second, \autoref{lemma:stationary-implement} implies that even if the agent could purchase signals from multiple brokers in a given period, he would find it sub-optimal to do so.\footnote{Suppose the agent could buy a signal from more than one broker in a given period.
 Consider an on-path strategy profile in which all brokers offer the same deterministic pass/fail signal.
 Combining signals in this case would only give redundant information, so the agent would buy from at most one broker.
 Now consider an off-path strategy in which some Broker $i\in N$ offers a deviation contract $o_i\neq o^*(y)$.
 The agent may now want to combine the Broker $i$'s deviation signal with the pass/fail signal of another Broker $j\neq i$.
 However, in this case, Broker $i$ would have been better off by deviating to sell the combined signal, in which case, the agent would again have no need to buy from multiple brokers.
-Therefore, any equilibrium we construct in our model remains an equilibrium of this alternative game.} Finally, because the continuation payoff function described in \autoref{lemma:stationary-implement} does not depend on the realized posterior means, our results on surplus generation and division extend to settings where the agent privately observes signal realizations.
+Therefore, any equilibrium we construct in our model remains an equilibrium of this alternative game.} Third, because the reward function described in \autoref{lemma:stationary-implement} does not depend on the realized posterior means, our results on surplus generation and division extend to settings where the agent privately observes signal realizations.

 Let us now give some intuition for \autoref{lemma:pass-fail-sufficiency} and \autoref{lemma:stationary-implement} via a geometric argument.
 In order to generate a payoff profile $y\in\mathcal{F}(n,k)$, we must first show that it is possible to generate a total surplus of $\norm{y}$ and give the agent only a payoff of $y_{n+1}$ while the remaining surplus, $\norm{y}-y_{n+1}$, is captured by the brokers (collectively).
 A priori, it is not clear if this is possible, since an agent who earns a continuation payoff (which we have shown in \Cref{sec:single-agent} is the stopping threshold) of $y_{n+1}$ would have an incentive to stop his search earlier than an agent who earns a higher continuation payoff of $\norm{y}$.